-- C1 Consent is obtained in accordance with the requirements of the HT Act 2004, the Human Tissue (Quality and Safety for Human Application) Regulations 2007 and as set out in the HTA's Codes of Practice. - a) If the establishment acts as a procurer of tissues and / or cells, there is an established process for acquiring donor consent which meets the requirements of the HT Act 2004 the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (Q&S Regulations) and the HTA's Codes of Practice - b) If there is a third party procuring tissues and / or cells on behalf of the establishment the third party agreement ensures that consent is obtained in accordance with the requirements of the HT Act 2004, the Q&S Regulations and the HTA's Codes of Practice. - c) The establishment or the third party's procedure on obtaining donor consent includes how potential donors are identified and who is able to take consent. - d) Consent forms comply with the HTA Codes of Practice. - e) Completed consent forms are included in records and are made accessible to those using or releasing tissue and / or cells for a Scheduled Purpose. - C2 Information about the consent process is provided and in a variety of formats. - a) The procedure on obtaining consent details what information will be provided to donors.
-As a minimum, the information specified by Directions 002/2018 is included. - b) If third parties act as procurers of tissues and / or cells, the third party agreement details what information will be provided to donors.
-As a minimum, the information specified by Directions 002/2018 is included. - d) There are procedures to ensure that information is provided to the donor or donor's family by trained personnel.
+C1 Consent is obtained in accordance with the requirements of the HT Act 2004, the Human Tissue (Quality and Safety for Human Application) Regulations 2007 and as set out in the HTA's Codes of Practice.

+- a) If the establishment acts as a procurer of tissues and / or cells, there is an established process for acquiring donor consent which meets the requirements of the HT Act 2004 the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (Q&S Regulations) and the HTA's Codes of Practice - c) The establishment or the third party's procedure on obtaining donor consent includes how potential donors are identified and who is able to take consent. - d) Consent forms comply with the HTA Codes of Practice. - e) Completed consent forms are included in records and are made accessible to those using or releasing tissue and / or cells for a Scheduled Purpose.

+C2 Information about the consent process is provided and in a variety of formats.

+- a) The procedure on obtaining consent details what information will be provided to donors.
+As a minimum, the information specified by Directions 002/2018 is included. - c) Information is available in suitable formats and there is access to independent interpreters when required. - d) There are procedures to ensure that information is provided to the donor or donor's family by trained personnel.